Natural gas furnaces need enough space and airflow to work right.

 - Used filters

 If you have a cat, situate your litter box elsewhere.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors throughout your home.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the stinky odors throughout your home.

-You should also routinely sweep around your furnace to prevent dust from developing.
+You should also routinely sweep near your furnace to stop dust from developing.

 Related: Is it Time for Furnace Service or Replacement?